NEW 401(K) LIFETIME INCOME PROJECTIONS COMING SOON

-Thanks to the Secure Act, your company-sponsored 401(k) statement will soon tell you more than than simply its lump-sum value.
+Thanks to the Secure Act, your company-sponsored 401(k) statement will soon tell you more than simply its lump-sum value.
 That’s good news for people planning for retirement.

 By John Olsen, CLU, ChFC

-people planning for retirement have faced one sticky challenge: They’ve never had a good estimate of how their nest-egg savings translates into an income stream when they retire.
+For over a generation, many people planning for retirement have faced one sticky challenge: They’ve never had a good estimate of how their nest-egg savings translates into an income stream when they retire.

 Earlier generations rarely faced this problem.
 Their traditional retirement plans typically promised monthly income for life in the form of a defined-benefit pension.
 They would know how much they would get and could base their retirement plans on that number.